 Written notice of each regular meeting of the Board of Higher Education shall be sent to each member by email at least seven days prior to the date fixed for said meeting, which notice shall state the time and place thereof; provided that no notice need be given to any member who waives the same by a written waiver executed by him/her before or after the meeting.
 Each such waiver shall be filed with the records of the meeting.

 Section 4.
 Agenda of Regular Board Meetings

-A written agenda of matters to be considered at each regular meeting of the Board of Higher Education shall be sent to each member by mail at least seven days prior to the date fixed for said meeting.
-Items to be included in the agenda for a regular meeting shall be submitted to the Secretary in writing by:
+A written agenda of matters to be considered at each regular meeting of the Board of Higher Education shall be sent to each member by mail at least three days prior to the date fixed for said meeting.
+Items to be included in the agenda for a regular meeting shall be proposed by the Secretary and shall be subject to the Chairperson’s approval.
+Items to be included in the agenda may also be submitted to the Secretary in writing no less than seven (7) days prior to the date fixed for the meeting by:

-- recommendation of the committees or task forces of the Board of Higher Education,
+- recommendation of the committees, advisory councils, or task forces of the Board of Higher Education,

 - the Chairperson,